Geethikadasari7/FaceID/README.md

-# 🚀 Face Detection and Recognition Project
+# 🚀 FaceID

-A real-time **Face Detection and Face Recognition Attendance System** built using **Python, OpenCV, and AI-based facial encoding**.
+- A real-time **Face Detection and Face Recognition Attendance System** built using **Python, OpenCV, and AI-based facial encoding**.
-This project detects faces from images/webcam and recognizes individuals to automatically mark attendance.
+- FaceID detects faces from images/webcam and recognizes individuals to automatically mark attendance.

----

 # 📂 Project Structure